 The median value of a house in Gaslamp Quarter is $502,500, making it one of the most affordable neighborhoods in San Diego for housing.

 Mira Mesa is a neighborhood located in the north of San Diego with a population of 71,228.

 This part of San Diego has always been influenced by the military establishments in the area.
 The Marine Corps Air Station Miramar, formerly known as the NAS Miramar, is located close to the neighborhood.
 In fact, Mira Mesa’s reputation as a military area goes back to World War II when the U.S. Army used it as a test area for its equipment.

 Mira Mesa is primarily a residential neighborhood and doesn’t quite have the same kind of access to commercial establishments as a neighborhood like Gaslamp Quarter does.
 That’s part of why living here is more affordable than most other parts of San Diego.

 If you’re looking to purchase a home at an affordable price, it’s important to know that home values fluctuate significantly throughout the year.
 A neighborhood that may be too costly for you in the spring may be a lot more accessible in the fall.
 Hiring an experienced real estate agent can help you stay on top of real estate trends in your city.

 Clever can connect you to a top real estate agent near you quickly.
 Clever Partner Agents are full-service agents who work with the best brokerages in the United States.
-Buyers who work with a Partner Agent can qualify for a $1,000 rebate (or 1% on homes that sell for more than 500,000) that can be used to pay for closing costs.
+Buyers who work with a Partner Agent can qualify for Clever Cash Back, or up to 0.5% money back on homes that sell for more than 500,000, after the sale is final.

 Enter your zip code on this page to find a real estate agent who can help you identify cost-saving opportunities throughout the home buying process.